Skip to main content

 SectionKey fieldsDescription

-basic_infoname, primary_domain, website, professional_network_url, year_founded, description, company_type, employee_count_range, industriesCore identity and classification
+basic_infoname, primary_domain, all_domains, website, professional_network_url, professional_network_id, profile_name, logo_permalink, year_founded, description, company_type, employee_count_range, markets, industriesCore identity and classification

-headcounttotal, by_role_absolute, by_role_percent, by_region_absolute, growth_percentEmployee footprint and growth
+headcounttotal, by_role_absolute, by_role_percent, by_region_absolute, growth_percent, growth_absoluteEmployee footprint and growth

-fundingtotal_investment_usd, last_round_amount_usd, last_fundraise_date, last_round_type, investorsFunding and investor data
+fundingtotal_investment_usd, last_round_amount_usd, last_fundraise_date, last_round_type, investors, funding_rounds, milestones, acquisitionsFunding, milestones, and acquisitions

 revenueestimated (lower_bound_usd, upper_bound_usd), public_markets, acquisition_statusRevenue estimates and market data